9 Best Calming Essential Oils for Anxiety, Stress and Sleep

 The limbic system gets involved in your emotional responses (fear, pleasure, anger) and behaviors that are stimulated by drives for survival (hunger, sex, aggression, care of your children).

-It's the part of your brain that responds to stress with fight, flight, or freeze—so if we can relax the limbic system, we can potentially relax that response.
+It's the part of your brain that responds to stress with fight, flight, freeze, or fawn—so if we can relax the limbic system, we can potentially relax that response.

-9 Best Essential Oils for Relieving Anxiety, Stress, and Insomnia
+Best Calming Essential Oils for Relieving Anxiety, Stress, and Insomnia

-Which essential oil is best for you is a personal choice and will depend in large part on how much you enjoy the scent.
+Which essential oil is best for you is a personal choice and will depend in large part on how much you enjoy the scent and safety concerns connected to your individual situation.

 A little goes a long way with essential oils.
 You use just a few drops at a time.
 Still, you may want to try less expensive options first.